dafny-lang/dafny/Source/DafnyLanguageServer/README.md

 An `QuickFixEdit` has a `Range` to remove and some `string` to insert instead.
 All `QuickFixEdit` of the same `QuickFix` are applied at the same time if selected.

-To create a `QuickFix`, we can either use the easy-to-use `ÌnstantQuickFix`, which accepts a title and an array of edits:
+To create a `QuickFix`, we can either use the easy-to-use `InstantQuickFix`, which accepts a title and an array of edits:
 ```
   return new QuickFix[] {
     new InstantQuickFix("Insert comment", new QuickFixEdit[] {